 Server-side request forgery

 Server-side request forgery (SSRF) exploits the trusted relationship between a web server and other backend systems which are not normally accessible to an attacker (e.g. because of firewalls or application rules).
-They are particularly dangerous in cloud infrastructure like AWS, because SSRF allows an attacker to query internal services like Amazon's metadata API for credentials and other sensitive data.
+They are particularly dangerous in cloud infrastructure like AWS, because SSRF allows an attacker to query internal services like for credentials and other sensitive data.

 Generally, you'll be looking for poorly-sanitized parameters which accept URLs, either in GET